ToposInstitute/RelationalThinking-Book/chp7-dpo.md

 The idea of "Find and replace" is a crude one in the sense that it is unaware of the context of replacement.
 A text editor will allow me to replace "truth" by "lie" anywhere in a document.
 Context-unaware find and replace leads to chaos.

-The mathematics we used to "find-and-replace" in graphs tells us that it is not a replacement, rather it is a careful integration of a new pattern in the place of an exisiting pattern. *To integrate* is organic and harmonoius by nature!
+The mathematics we used to "find-and-replace" in graphs tells us that it is not a replacement, rather it is a careful integration of a new pattern in the place of an existing pattern. *To integrate* is organic and harmonious by nature!
 While *to replace* has an air of superiority about it!
 Replace is useful -- replacing inflated tyres, replacing broken chain, etc.!
 However, in situations involving multiple interconnected entities, relational thinking recommends a shift in vocabulary, hence thinking too, from "Find-and-replace" to "Find-and-integrate"!

 :::{admonition} Slogan
 :class: tip